See Burning Man Art on the J Resort Neon Line in Reno

 Distance from Reno: About 61 miles (or just over an hour drive away).

 Tahoe and Reno have always had a connection to one another and often share tourists.
-Frank Sinatra, back in the day, would often travel between them to perform which helped bridge the gap between the two (it’s also worth mentioning that the mob had a hand in both as well).
+Frank Sinatra, back in the day, would often travel between them to perform, which helped bridge the gap between the two (it’s also worth mentioning that the mob had a hand in both as well).

 Using Reno as your base to visiting Tahoe has its advantages as the hotels tend to be more affordable and when the weather gets bad in the winter in Tahoe, it usually isn’t as bad (or non-existent) in Reno.